Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - Data as a Service (DaaS)

 - Infrastructure as a Service (IaaS).

 45) State the difference between An Instance and AMI

-AMI is a template consisting software configuration part.
-For example Operating systems, applications, application server if you start an instance, a duplicate of the AMI in a row as an attendant in the cloud.
+AMI is a template consisting of software configuration part.
+For example Operating systems, applications, application servers if you start an instance, a duplicate of the AMI in a row as an attendant in the cloud.

-46) What are the different types of Load Balancer in AWS services?
+46) What are the different types of Load Balancers in AWS services?

 - Application Load Balancer